- European Commission Vice-President for Democracy and Demography

 Bruno Kaufmann is the Global Democracy Correspondent of the Swiss Broadcasting Company.
-As a political scientist Bruno has published widely on participatory and direct democracy in general - and the European Citizens´Initiative specifically.
-He is the author of the European Passport to active citizenship and the Global Passport to Modern Direct Democracy He has served in local government both in Switzerland and Sweden, where he was the City Councillor for Democracy in Falun Bruno is the Co-president of the Global Forum on Modern Direct Democracy and is a Research Fellow at the Arizona State University.
+As a political scientist Bruno has published widely on participatory and direct democracy in general - and the European Citizens' Initiative specifically.
+He is the author of the European Democracy Passport and the Global Passport to Modern Direct Democracy.
+He has served in local government both in Switzerland and Sweden, where he was the City Councillor for Democracy in Falun.
+Bruno is the Co-president of the Global Forum on Modern Direct Democracy and is a Research Fellow at the Arizona State University.
 He serves as the Director of International Cooperation at the Swiss Democracy Foundation.

 - Director of The ECI Campaign and the Association for the ECI e.V.